 Even after a day we start to get used to a place and the essential aspects that define it start to blur.
-Maybe it’s a florid note in the dry air that feels drier than what you’re used to; the bird calls that stir you in your half-sleep.
+Maybe it’s the air that feels drier than what you’re used to, the floral notes; or the strange bird calls that stir you in your half-sleep.

 It might be difficult to believe, but much remains the same over the course of history.
 It could be something tangible such as a monument or something more subtle, such as the quality of light.